-The financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB" or the "Board"), interpretations issued by IFRS Interpretations Committee ("IFRS IC") and applicable requirements of laws of the United Arab Emirates.
+The financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB"), interpretations issued by the IFRS Interpretations Committee ("IFRS IC") and applicable requirements of the UAE Federal Decree Law No. (32) of 2021 and Article (114) of the Decretal Federal Law No. (14) of 2018, as amended.

-Along with these financial statements, the Branch has also presented Basel III disclosures in accordance with the guidelines issued by the CBUAE.
+Along with these financial statements, the Branch has also presented Basel III disclosures (unaudited) in accordance with the guidelines issued by the CBUAE.